ShaggyDog18/Single-Smart-Button-PowerOnOff-control/README.md

 # Modfications Log:
  - Re-done re-code application algorithm using a Finite-state Machine Concept: https://en.wikipedia.org/wiki/Finite-state_machine
- - Ported to Attiny13A microController; use MicroCore environment
+ - Ported to ATtiny13A microController; use MicroCore environment
  - Added SLEEP_MODE_PWR_DOWN for extremely low power consumptoin (important for gadgets run on batteries)
- - Added an option of initiate a power off procedure by Slave microController by sending a request pulse to KILL_PIN
+ - Added an option of initiating a power off procedure by main microController (uC) by sending a "Power Off" request pulse to KILL_PIN bus
- - Added a new feature: if PowerOnOff button is pressed and released followed with no confirmation from the main uC, then it gets back to ON_STATE after a short tomeout and start-up delay; Essentially, ready for the next attempt for power off or Emergency Shutdown
+ - Added a new feature: if PowerOnOff button is pressed and released followed with no confirmation from the main uC, then it gets back to ON_STATE after a short tomeout and start-up delay; Essentially, it becomes ready to the next attempt for Power Off or Emergency Shutdown

 # EasyEDA PCB links:
 EasyEDA links to universal PCBs (compatible with ATtinny13/25/45/85):